sammysmallman/TailwindCSSColors/README.md

 ```
 ### Swift Package Manager

-Add the package dependency to your Package.swift and depend on "Tailwind" in the necessary targets:
+Add the package dependency to your Package.swift and depend on "TailwindCSSColors" in the necessary targets:

 ```  swift
 dependencies: [